Does Brain Injury Affect Intelligence? Discover Why IQ Drops, Then Gets Better

 • Restlessness

-It can also make it difficult to stay focused and retain new information.
+It can also make it difficult to stay focused long enough to retain new information.

 Attention is considered the building block of learning.
 That is why it is critical to find ways to overcome attention problems after brain injury.